What is the Internet of Things? Ultimate guide to IoT

 Monitoring the quality of your air is important even when we’re not in the clutches of a pandemic: high C02 levels have been shown to dramatically reduce cognitive function.
 If you want to know more, we’ll delve deeper into air quality monitoring further down this article.

 For more on IoT and business, take a look at our blog post on IoT and the retail industry.

 The phrase ‘Internet of Things’ was coined in 1999 by Kevin Ashton of the Auto-ID Centre, when he noted that the problem they were working on was how to expand the scope of the Internet to include Things.
 In 2002, Ashton said:

 “This is the next 50 years of computing.
 This is not a small thing.
 This is as significant a technology as, certainly the Internet, possibly the invention of the computer itself”.

-It may not be surprising to find out that the first true IoT device was borne from frustrated graduate students not getting what they wanted when they wanted it (while we’re here, grad students are a smart bunch: here’s some more impressive things they have invented).
+It may not be surprising to find out that the first true IoT device was borne from frustrated graduate students not getting what they wanted when they wanted it.
 In this case, the students were at Carnegie Mellon University in the early 1980s, and all they wanted was an ice-cold Coca Cola.

 Nichols mulled this over.
 “Suddenly, I remembered tales of the Prancing Pony [the first computer-controlled vending machine] at Stanford and realized that we didn’t have to put up with this, that we had the technology,” he later recalled.